The PurSec Lab at Purdue University is a group of researchers focusing on System Security Research.

 Read more »

-We are conducting several projects in the area of drone security.
+We are conducting several projects in the area of cyber-physical systems and drones security.

 Read more »